 Have you ever noticed an orange or blue tint in your photos?
-The colours make skin look jaundiced or deathly.
-What should be white in your photo takes on an unusual colour.
+The colors make skin look jaundiced or deathly.
+What should be white in your photo takes on an unusual color.
 If so, your color temperature, or white balance, needs adjusting.

 In this article, we will define color temperature and show you how to adjust it in Lightroom.